janphoffmann/ESP32-Heos-Control/README.md

 HEOS.Denon.Volume = 40;
 ```

 for a more advanced example with a 4x20 lcd_i2c and 5 Buttons, have a look at the example folder
+The LiquidCrystal_I2C library is modified for automated sroll text with HardwareTimer!